SMendez223/PyPoker/README.md

 # PyPoker
-Texas Holdem Simulator primarily used to train AI
+Texas Holdem

+To Do:
+  Make better